mmn92/react-template/README.md

 # react-template

-This project was create with the intent of grouping common tools used in a React project.
+This project was created with the intent of grouping common tools used in a React project.

 For now this project contains: